-GRF fellows are encouraged, but are not required, to archive their dissertation data in venues appropriate to their scientific communities.
-Applicants are encouraged to review NIJ's Data Archiving page for information on archiving study datasets and appropriate data repositories, including the NIJ funded National Archive of Criminal Justice Data.
+GRF fellows are expected to archive all datasets in venues appropriate to their scientific communities and in accordance with their data archiving plan (see Data Archiving Plan under "Application and Submission Information").
+This should include associated metadata and any documentation necessary for others to reproduce the project's findings.
+Applicants are encouraged to review NIJ's Data Archiving page for information on archiving study datasets and appropriate data repositories, including the NIJ-funded National Archive of Criminal Justice Data (NACJD) for criminal justice social science data.